 The Medical Sciences Council is reviewing the accreditation standards for programmes of education that lead to registration as an anaesthetic technician.
 These standards were last updated in June 2020.

-The Council has drafted updated standards that set out what is expected of programmes of education leading to registration as an anaesthetic technician and is now inviting feedback via an online survey here.
+The Council has drafted updated standards that set out what is expected of programmes of education leading to registration as an anaesthetic technician and invited feedback via an online survey here.

 Ngā Paerewa Health and Disability Services Standards consultation